NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

     ahead of the camera, in units of meters.
 Some of these may be later filtered as outliers.

+--num-passes <integer (default: 2)>
+    How many passes of jitter solving to do, with the given number of iterations in each pass.
+Each pass uses the previously refined cameras, which improves the accuracy of the DEM constraint and the final result.

 --rig-config <string>
     Assume that the cameras are acquired with a set of rigs with this configuration file (:numref:`jitter_rig`).
 The intrinsics will be read, but